 Why isn’t the crust of my no-knead olive bread crisp?

 The most likely reason is moisture.
 Because the bread is baked in a cloche, it needs that last little bit of uncovered baking to crisp it all up.
-And during the hour rest period, ensure that air can circulate around it by putting it on a wire rack with nothing touching it.
+And during the hour rest period, ensure that air can circulate around it by putting it on a wire rack.

 Why do I have to wait an hour before cutting into my no-knead olive bread?

 In that hour (some say it’s the longest hour in the world…), the steam inside gets absorbed back into the bread as moisture.
-If you cut into it, the steam escapes, and your bread is going to dry out faster than it should.
+If you cut into it, the steam escapes, and your bread will dry out faster.
 Unless you plan on eating the whole loaf, like, immediately (no judgment here, I promise), try and hang on for that interminable hour.

 Jim Lahey no-knead olive bread with four slices cut, sitting on a blue cutting board with a napkin, a bread knife, and a pile of sliced black olives.